fberrez/horus/README.md

 ## Disclaimer:
 The API has only been tested with [LIFX Mini White](https://www.lifx.com/products/lifx-mini-white-e26).

+This project is a POC and does not have to be used in a production environment.

 ## What is Horus?
 Horus is an API which handles your [LIFX](https://www.lifx.com/) devices in your local network.
 It uses UDP packets to interact with them.
 It has been designed to simplify your interactions with your LIFX devices, without cloud connection.